-Once the heat absorbed by the water has been calculated, the specific heat of the metal can be calculated using the same formula, where C_M is the only unknown variable.
-(Hint: there is one mole of the sample, and the final temperature of the sample will be the same as the final temperature of the molar specific heats of the samples are:
+Once the heat absorbed by the water has been calculated, the specific heat of the metal can be calculated using the same formula, where $\mathbf{C}{\mathbf{M}}$ is the only unknown variable.
+(Hint: there is one mole of the sample, and the final temperature of the sample will be the same as the final temperature of the water).
+The accepted values for the molar specific heats of the samples are: